Skip to main content

 10. Help Get Ready

-They might need assistance with hair and makeup, or help getting into a wedding dress.
+They might need assistance with hair and makeup, or help getting into a dress.
 You should also make sure they've had a good breakfast – we’ve got breakfast ideas for the morning of your wedding to inspire you.

 11. Be a Point of Contact

-There are always little bits of organisation that need to happen on the day of the wedding - deliveries and slight timing changes are unavoidable, but what you can avoid is the couple being aware of any of it.
-Before the wedding, ensure they give vendors and key guests your number so you can be the point of contact for any last minute changes or conversations with on-the-day vendors.
+Before the wedding, ensure they give vendors and key guests your number so you can be the point of contact for any last-minute changes or conversations with on-the-day suppliers.

 If the flowers are being delivered, make sure they’re all present and correct, and hand out everyone’s bouquet before you head to the ceremony.